 Objectives

-The City of Toronto Children’s Services is seeking an organization to deliver early learning child care programs at a new Child Care Centre located at 292 Dundas Street West, Toronto, that promotes equitable access to all families.
+The City of Toronto Children’s Services is seeking a qualified organization to provide early learning child care programs at a new Child Care Centre, located at 115 Broadway Avenue, Toronto, M4P 0E7, with a focus on promoting equitable access to all families.

-The intention for this Expression of Interest is to identify and confirm a qualified, licensed, Not-For-Profit Child Care provider to operate the Child Care Centre.
+This Expression of Interest (EOI) aims to identify and confirm a qualified, licensed, Not-For-Profit Child Care provider to operate the Child Care Centre.
 Applications will be accepted from Not-For-Profit child care organizations, or Public Institutions who hold a Service Agreement in good standing with the City of Toronto Children’s Services for child care fee subsidy and participate in Canada Wide and Early Learning Child Care (CWELCC).

 Site Description